Dictionary » Adverbs » Bound Meaning, Definition, Synonyms and Antonyms

 Definition

-Bound means restricted, confined, or tied in one sense; or destined, directed, or heading toward something in another sense; and also denotes a leap or jump in movement or progress.
+Bound means restricted, confined, or tied in one sense; destined, directed, or heading toward something in another sense; and also denotes a leap or jump in movement or progress.

 Etymology